Pylons/pyramid/docs/narr/project.rst

 Much of the heavy lifting in a :mod:`repoze.bfg` application comes in the form of *views*.
-A :term:`view` is the bridge between the content in the model, and the HTML given back to the browser.
+A :term:`view` is the bridge between the content in the model, and the response given back to a browser.

 .. literalinclude:: MyProject/myproject/views.py
    :linenos: